Pawandeep100/textutils/README.md

-# textutils is application for text formating
+# textutils is application for text formating.